sahajsoft/skunkworks/projects/_template.md

 ## How to Contribute
 - Contact: [Your Email](mailto:example@example.com)
-- Skills Needed: Python, HTML, CSS
+- Tech: Python, HTML, CSS